epfl-cs358/2024sp-helping-hand/README.md

 We use the [Arduino IDE](https://www.arduino.cc/en/software) to flash the two ESP-32 boards:

 - **ESP-32 Cam** (the automatic configuration module using the camera): flash the `code/esp32-cam/esp32-cam.ino`.
-For more information about this module, please refer to `code/esp32-cam/README.md`.
+For more information about this module, please refer to the [ESP-32 CAM README](code/esp32-cam/README.md)].
 - **ESP-32 Plotter** (the remote controller): flash the `code/esp32-controller/sketch_webServer.ino`.

 #### Computer Vision Server

 We used a [Python](https://www.python.org/) web server (running on any computer or in the cloud) powered by the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework.

-Refer to the associated README to setup the python server: `code/CVserver/README.md`.
+Refer to the associated README to setup the python server: [Python CVserver Setup README](code/CVserver/README.md).

 ## Contributors